milicke95/slate/source/includes/_updates.md

 }
 ```

-This endpoint changes role of users with ID.
+This endpoint changes role of users with ID, and an email is sent to user with notification.

 ### HTTP Request